By William Cruz

-One of the newest iterations available in the 1911 format is Colt’s M45A1 CQBP.
-The M45A1 was initially designed to serve as the Marine Corps Systems Command sidearm; however, it can also serve in your household.
+One of the newest iterations available in the Colt 1911 format is Colt’s M45A1 CQBP (Close Quarters Battle Pistol).
+The M45A1 was initially designed to serve as the Marine Corps (USMC) Systems Command and U.S. Marine Corps Forces Special Operations Command (MARSOC) sidearm; however, it can also serve in your household.

 The other version is the standard CQBP which is the exact same version that is being issued to the Marine Corps.
 When I say exact, I mean it’s literally the same gun.
 It rolls off the same assembly line and has the same identifying marks as the standard Marine Corp issue.

 The CQBP does not go through the Colt custom shop like the CQBP CCS so it is significantly less expensive.
-There are plenty of reviews online for the CQBP CCS but very few for the Marine version which brings me to the point: is the CQBP Marine 1911 worth $1600.00 in its standard form?
+There are plenty of reviews online for the CQBP CCS but very few for the Marine version which brings me to the point: Is the CQBP Marine 1911 worth $1,600 in its standard form?

 Companies like Rock Island, Springfield, Kimber and Colt use MIM parts rather liberally in order to produce a competitively priced product.
 Springfield and Colt have done a great job in making these MIM parts extremely strong, thus increasing the durability and reliability of MIM-equipped firearms.